I'm 23, I Have A $174K Joint Income & I Believe The US Is Hostile To Families

 10 a.m. — I get K. coffee.
 Our landlord lets us know he wants to show the house today, so we do some minor tidying up. $2.07

-12 p.m. — We meet up with our old neighbors and have waffles, berries, whipped cream, and bacon.
-L. has fun being Social Baby, and we warn our neighbors that the landlord likes to find asinine reasons to keep security deposits, and he's done so to all of his tenants that we know of, including us.
+12 p.m. — We meet up with our old neighbours and have waffles, berries, whipped cream, and bacon.
+L. has fun being Social Baby, and we warn our neighbours that the landlord likes to find asinine reasons to keep security deposits, and he's done so to all of his tenants that we know of, including us.

 2 p.m. — K., L., and I have bubble tea because we can't go back to our house yet without running into a bunch of people.
 The showing is a success, apparently. $11